 Overnight: La Paz | Breakfast

-At an altitude of 3660 meters, La Paz is one of the world’s highest cities.
+At an altitude of 3660 metres, La Paz is one of the world’s highest cities.
 The imposing Mount Illimani looms in the background whilst below lies a valley full of sensational surprises.
 Buildings cling to the sides of the canyon that the city was built in and spill spectacularly downwards.
 Sprawling shanty towns give way to affluent high-rise apartments as the city’s central tree-lined thoroughfare runs through the downtown core.

 Today we head out to explore this captivating city on a guided tour.
 Starting with a tremendous perspective of the city at the Killi Killi viewpoint, we make our way to Murillo Square, the main square in La Paz and home to the Presidential Palace, the National Congress of Bolivia and the Cathedral of La Paz.
 Be sure to look out for the clock on the Bolivian congress building, which in 2014 was changed by the Bolivian government to turn anti-clockwise.
 The government at the time said it was to help Bolivians to treasure their heritage, question established norms and think creatively!
-Our exploration continues as we descend into the mesmerizing Moon Valley, this rocky landscape which has been created by centuries of weathering is quite an incredible sight.
+Our exploration continues as we descend into the mesmerising Moon Valley, this rocky landscape which has been created by centuries of weathering is quite an incredible sight.
 Next we take a ride in a cable car across the city, giving an impressive panorama of the city.
-Then we visit the famous witches market, where many mystical objects of Andean rituals and sorcery are on sale, from dried frogs to llama fetuses for Aymara rituals.
+Then we visit the famous witches market, where many mystical objects of Andean rituals and sorcery are on sale, from dried frogs to llama foetuses for Aymara rituals.
 Before our tour ends we visit the beautiful San Francisco church with it's exquisite carvings on the facade, it is one of the largest colonial architectural complexes found in Latin America.

 Overnight: La Paz | Breakfast